Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Analysis and Method

 \subsection{SDRTV-to-HDRTV Solution Pipeline}

-According to the above formation pipeline, the SDRTV-to-HDRTV process can be formulated as:
+Based on the above pipeline, the SDRTV-to-HDRTV process can be formulated as:

-where $T_{S}^{-1}, M_{S}^{-1}, f_{S}^{-1}, Q_{S}^{-1}$ represent the inversion of the corresponding operations.
-Instead of adopting an end-to-end solution, we propose a new solution pipeline, (as shown in Figure \ref{proposed_solution_pipeline}), based on the following observations.
-First, many critical operations in the formation pipeline are pixel-independent operations (i.e., the manipulation on one pixel is uncorrelated with its neighboring pixels), such as global tone mapping, OETF, and gamut mapping.
-Furthermore, the inversion of these operations is also pixel-independent.
-Second, some operations, such as local tone mapping and dequantization, rely on information from a region to reconstruct the results.
-We refer to these as region-dependent operations.
+where $T_{S}^{-1}, M_{S}^{-1}, f_{S}^{-1}, Q_{S}^{-1}$ are the inversions of corresponding operations.
+We propose a new solution pipeline as shown in Figure \ref{proposed_solution_pipeline}), based on two observations: the one is that many critical operations, such as global tone mapping, OETF, and gamut mapping, are pixel-independent; the other one is that some operations, like local tone mapping and dequantization, depend on regional information.